hyperledger/besu-docs/docs/Tutorials/Kubernetes/Overview.md

 ### Storage

-Where possible we recommend you use [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) and [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
-In particular when using persistent volume claims ensure that you set the `allowVolumeExpansion` to `true`.
-This will help to keep costs low and it is much easier to grow a volume rather than creating new volumes and copying data across
+We recommend you use [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) and [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
+In particular, when using Persistent Volume Claims (PVCs) ensure that you set the `allowVolumeExpansion` to `true`.
+This will help keep costs low and enables growing the volume over time rather than creating new volumes and copying data across.

 ### [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

-In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster.
+In Kubernetes, namespaces provide a mechanism for isolating groups of resources within a single cluster.
 Both namespaces and resources (for example StatefulSets, Services, etc) within a namespaces need to be unique, but not resources across namespaces.